ElineJ/TeamFEW/README.md

 ## Usage

-From the terminal, you can run the program with the following command:
+In `main` the program will run the `random` and `breadth first search` algorithm.
+You can run the program in the terminal with the following command:

 ```
 python main.py 1